第 6 章 Map

 fill=women_in_parliament

-colorspace package:
+}colorspace package:

 ## Register custom color palette

-::diverging_hcl(n = 7, h = c(255, 12), c = c(50, 80), l = c(20, 97), power = c(1, 1.3), register = "man_woman")
+colorspace::diverging_hcl(n = 7, h = c(255, 12), c = c(50, 80), l = c(20, 97), power = c(1, 1.3), register = "man_woman")

 choropleth3() +

-colorspacelabels = function(x) (x+1)*50,
+labels = function(x) (x+1)*50,

 palette="man_woman"